lambdabot/lambdabot/README.md

 lambdabot ![Build Status](https://travis-ci.org/mokus0/lambdabot.png)
 ===============

-Lambdabot is an IRC bot written over several years by those on the #haskell [IRC channel](http://www.haskell.org/haskellwiki/IRC_channel).
+Lambdabot is an IRC bot written over several years by those on freenode's #haskell [IRC channel](http://www.haskell.org/haskellwiki/IRC_channel).
 It also operates in an offline mode as a Haskell development tool, and embedded as an extension to ghci.

 PREREQUISITES
 -------------

 You'll need GHC >= 7.4.  cabal-install is highly recommended.

-Note: If you want Lambdabot to be able to evaluate expressions (e.g., "> 1 + 1" evaluates to "2") then you'll need mueval installed.
+External executable dependencies:

+- `aspell` for the "spell" spell-checking plugin.
+This is not a Haskell program, but is available in pretty much all Linux, BSD and Mac OS package managers.
+- `bf` for interpreting brainfuck programs.
+This is a provided by the "brainfuck" package on Hackage.
+- `djinn` for the "djinn" plugin, which tries to find Haskell functions matching arbitrary types.
+Available on Hackage.
+- `ghc` and `mueval` for the "eval" plugin, which evaluates Haskell expressions in chat (when prefixed with "> "; e.g. `> 1 + 1`).
+GHC is available from haskell.org (the Haskell Platform is recommended).
+Mueval is available on Hackage.
+- `hoogle` for the "hoogle" plugin, which provides a command for searching Haskell APIs.
+Available from Hackage.
+- `unlambda` for executing unlambda programs.
+Available on Hackage.

+Some of these dependencies (those with corresponding hackage libraries) will be installed by cabal, but not all of them will.
+In all cases, cabal does not actually track the executables so if they have previously been installed and deleted on your system (without unregistering the matching library), you will have to manually reinstall them.

 RUNNING
 =======